purple-dot/purple-dot-react/README.md

   sku="SKU123"
   /* Used if there are multiple instances of the same element on the page */ instanceId="2"
-  /* A callback that fires when the price starts showing */ onLoad={() => {}}
+  /* A callback that fires when the button starts showing */ onLoad={() => {}}
   /* An object or an (async) function returning an object with customer details
      to pre-fill the checkout with */